European shares lower on U.S. rate hike expectations, Alstom up

 MILAN, Aug 29 European shares fell on Monday as top Federal Reserve officials bolstered expectations for a U.S. rate hike this year, while Alstom bucked the weaker trend after a contract win.

-The pan-European STOXX 600 index fell 0.2 percent, giving up some of the gains seen in the previous session, while a holiday closure of UK markets kept activity low.
+The pan-European STOXX 600 index fell 0.3 percent, giving back gains seen in the previous session, while a holiday closure of UK markets was expected to keep activity low.

-Investors said Friday's U.S. jobs report was now in strong focus for any further clues about whether the next U.S. rate hike could come as early as September.
-Futures priced in a 33 percent chance of a September hike, up from 18 percent last week.
+Investors said Friday's U.S. jobs report was now in strong focus for any more clue about whether the next U.S. rate hike could come as early as September.
+Futures price in a 33 percent chance of a September hike, up from 18 percent last week.

 "The U.S. non-farm payrolls report should deliver the final indicator for the market as to whether it has correctly priced in the probability of a September rate hike," analysts at BayernLB said in a note.

-Stada fell 0.3 percent after activist investor Active Ownership Capital succeeded in persuading shareholders of Stada over the weekend to remove the company's supervisory board chairman in a voting marathon, but failed to install its own candidate.
+Stada fell 1.8 percent, making it one of the biggest losers on the STOXX.
+Over the weekend, activist investor Active Ownership Capital succeeded in convincing shareholders of Stada to remove the company's supervisory board chairman in a voting marathon, but failed to install its own candidate.

 ($1 = 0.8937 euros) (Reporting by Danilo Masoni)